OnlyTravis/AIST1110-Project/README.md

 # Group Project for AIST1110

 # To-do list :
-- Bonus points based on word length (to balance out the game)
+- Bonus points based on word length (to balance out the game) -> how about assigning points to each letter like in Scrabble?
 - Pause Screen
 - End Screen
 - annouce function in game scene